raleel/cfi-srd/0003_Classes.md

 For each expenditure of 4 Experience Rolls you may gain one of the following Abilities (each may only be taken once):

 - **Characteristic Increase:** You may add +1 to a Characteristic of your choosing.
 This may not exceed racial maximums.
-- **Defensive Reflexes II:** Requires Defensive Reflexes.
-As per Defensive Reflexes, however you may now use this Ability twice in the same combat.
+- **Defensive Reflexes II:** Requires Defensive Reflexes I. As per Defensive Reflexes, however you may now use this Ability twice in the same combat.
 You may not re-roll against the same attack more than once, however.
 - **Mental Strength IV:** Requires Mental Strength III and Oath or Devotion of 120% or higher.
 As per Mental Strength I, but usable four times per day.

 #### Rank 5: